AREA OF PRACTICE

 White Collar Defense & Government Investigations

-Rachel Wolkinson is a partner in the White Collar Defense and Government Investigations group.
+Rachel Wolkinson is a Partner in the Firm's White Collar Defense & Government Investigations Practice Group.
 She focuses on sensitive and complex litigation matters, including securities litigation and investigations, shareholder class actions and derivative litigation, SEC enforcement proceedings, government investigations and audit committee reviews.

 Rachel represents individuals and companies in many different industries, including financial institutions, health care, energy and technology companies.
 In addition, Rachel has represented many clients pro bono in the areas of Social Security disability benefits, asylum and family custody disputes.
 While at law school, Rachel was a summer intern for the late Judge David G. Trager of the United States District Court for the Eastern District of New York.